-Amy Claire Mills presents an interactive, sensory installation, in the form of a brightly coloured hydrotherapy pool with giant inflatable kickboard and larger than life embroidered hand towel co-commissioned with Liverpool-based disability and Deaf arts organisation DaDa, supported by Paul Hamlyn Foundation.
+Amy Claire Mills presents an interactive, sensory installation, co-commissioned with Liverpool-based disability and Deaf arts organisation DaDa, supported by Paul Hamlyn Foundation.
 The artist advocates for creating inclusive, adaptive 'third spaces' that prioritise disability representation, access and care.
-The artist will also create a collaborative performance with invited d/Deaf, Disabled and Neurodivergent practitioners from the region.
+The artist will also create a collaborative performance with d/Deaf, Disabled and Neurodivergent practitioners from the region.

 Alongside work by Alice Rekab which focuses on intergenerational experiences of Irish, Black and multi-heritage family life, and Petros Moris' extracted 'ready-made' mosaics, other highlights include a new film titled 'Dear Othermother' by Amber Akaunu which celebrates a deeply personal tale of friendship, single motherhood and alternative, matriarchal community networks in Toxteth, one of the oldest Black communities in the UK.

 On the ground floor, Odur Ronald presents his most ambitious installation to date, involving a vast collection of hand-stitched aluminium passports, to address the conditions of forced and voluntary migration of African people to Europe throughout history.